wp-plugins/foxyshop/readme.txt

 Author URI: http://www.foxy-shop.com/<br />

 == Changelog ==

+= 2.4 =
+* New Feature: Product sorting drop-down now available for public pages.
+Can be enabled in theme files.
+* jQuery updated to 1.5.2.
+Version can now be set as a constant in wp-config to allow a different version.
+* Compatibility updated to WordPress 3.1.2.
+* Fixed errant var_dump in sso.php

 = 2.3.1 =
 * BUGFIX: Corrected javascript error with installs not using inventory